MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-quick-measures.md

 > [!NOTE]
 > When using SQL Server Analysis Services (SSAS) live connections, some quick measures are available.
 Power BI Desktop displays only the quick measures that are supported for the version of SSAS you're connecting to.
 If you're connected to a SSAS live data source and don't see certain quick measures in the list, it's because the SSAS version you're connected to doesn't support the DAX measures used to implement those quick measures.

 After you select the calculations and fields you want for your quick measure, select **OK**.
-The new quick measure appears in the **Fields** well, and the underlying DAX formula appears in the formula bar.
+The new quick measure appears in the **Fields** pane, and the underlying DAX formula appears in the formula bar.

 ## Quick measure example
 Let's take a look at a quick measure in action.

 The following matrix visual shows a sales table for various products.
-It's a basic table that includes the total for each category.
+It's a basic table that includes the sales totals for each category.

 ![Matrix visual showing a sales table](media/desktop-quick-measures/quick-measures_05.png)

-With the matrix visual selected, select the drop-down arrow next to **TotalSales** in the **Values** list, and select **New quick measure**.
+With the matrix visual selected, select the drop-down arrow next to **TotalSales** in the **Values** well, and select **New quick measure**.

 In the **Quick measures** window, under **Calculation**, select **Average per category**.